 Ready-made portfolios are the “investments de jour”, and people like them because they are low-cost and diverse.
 Bestinvest launched a new range of Smart portfolios with Evelyn funds in January 2022 containing ETFs and trackers to keep costs down.
 You can also invest in more actively managed Expert portfolios, which target better returns, however fees are higher with ongoing fund charges around 1.5%.

 They have some quite nifty widgets as well, the Goal Planning tool will analyse your holdings and produce a graph of where your investments maybe in the future.
 This is based on what you actually hold, rather than just an averaged-out market performance calculator, which is what you tend to get elsewhere.

-However, for active investors, the online dealing platform is nowhere near as good as Interactive Investor or Hargreaves Lansdown, and there is no app.
+However, for active investors, the online dealing platform is nowhere near as good as Interactive Investor or Hargreaves Lansdown.
 The fund and share research on the platform is limited to a fairly poorly integrated data portal from Digital Look although the fund factsheets are integrated well.
 When I tested it I found it quite hard to navigate to the actual “invest” button kept disappearing.
 But, as I said earlier this is online investing without investing online.
 It may actually be a blessing as too much tinkering with your long-term investments can be counter-productive.

 What makes Bestinvest one of the best places to invest is that if you want to research stocks and funds and don’t want to trawl through online screeners on trustnet or get waylaid by pump and dump chat on Reddit you can pick up the phone and talk to someone who knows what they are talking about.